MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 ## Schedule and join a meeting from Teams desktop (PC or Mac)

-> [!NOTE]
-> Dynamics 365 Guides users might not be able to join scheduled meetings between different companies if link-rewriting (URL-rewriting services) are used to fight spam.
-To make sure that users can join scheduled meetings in this situation, add an exception so that links from teams.microsoft.com are not rewritten.

 ### Schedule a meeting ahead of the call

 Check out the following links: